 This prize is awarded to a trainee for the best audit/quality assurance presentation at the annual Auckland Registrars’ Meeting (ARM).
 Entrants are only eligible for this prize if they are members of the NZSA.

-The NZSA awards a $1250 prize to the winning applicant and contributes $1000 towards the ARM event.
+The NZSA awards a $1250 prize to the winning applicant and also contributes towards the ARM event.

 Anaesthesia Assistant Prizes

 The NZSA contributes $1000 to the PACU conference annually.
 This goes towards speaker costs or prizes.

 The top student from the Auckland University of Technology Diploma course in Applied Science (Anaesthetic Technology) receives $750 prize money from the NZSA.
 This award recognises training of Anaesthetic Technicians and aims to enhance career opportunities for AUT AT graduates.

 The NZSA offers a total prize pool of $1800 annually.